nathmo/JellyfinSetup/README.md

 # Introduction
-This tutorial contains instruction to install your own video streaming server using jellyfin and instruction to create TV "topBox" using a raspberry pi 4 they can plug in their TV to access all your videos that you can distribute to your less tech savy family and friends :)
+This tutorial contains instruction to install your own video streaming server using jellyfin and instruction to create TV "topBox" using a raspberry pi 3 or 4 that can be plugged in a TV to access all your videos that you can distribute to your less tech savy family and friends :)
 # Feature list
 - Docker stack (run on your own server)
 - Jellyfin (for the video streaming)